tevador/polyseed/README.md

 ## API

 The API is documented in the public header file [polyseed.h](include/polyseed.h).
+The [polyseed-examples](https://github.com/tevador/polyseed-examples) repository contains language bindings and examples for C, C++ and C#.

 ## Dependency injection